Rin Tin Tin: Origins

-Following advances made by American forces during the Battle of Saint-Mihiel, Corporal Lee Duncan, an armourer of the U.S. Army Air Service, was sent forward on September 15, 1918, to the small French village of Flirey to see if it would make a suitable flying field for his unit, the 135th Aero Squadron.
-The area had been subjected to aerial bombing and artillery fire, and Duncan found a severely damaged kennel which had once supplied the Imperial German Army with German Shepherd dogs.
+Following advances made by American forces during the Battle of Saint-Mihiel, Corporal Lee Duncan, an armorer of the U.S. Army Air Service, was sent forward on September 15, 1918, to the small French village of Flirey to see if there was a suitable flying field available for his unit, the 135th Aero Squadron.
+The area had been subjected to aerial bombing and artillery fire, and Duncan found a severely damaged kennel, which had once supplied the Imperial German Army with German Shepherd dogs.
 The only dogs left alive in the kennel were a starving mother with a litter of five nursing puppies, their eyes still shut because they were less than a week old.
 Duncan rescued the dogs and brought them back to his unit.

-When the puppies were weaned, he gave the mother to an officer and three of the litter to other soldiers, but he kept one puppy of each sex.
+When the puppies were weaned, he gave the mother to an officer and three of the litter to other soldiers, but he kept one male and one female puppy.
 He felt that these two dogs were symbols of his good luck.
 He dubbed them Rin Tin Tin and Nanette after a pair of good luck charms called Rintintin and Nénette that French children often gave to the American soldiers (the soldiers were usually told that Rintintin and Nénette were lucky lovers who had survived a bombing attack, but the original dolls had been designed by Francisque Poulbot before the war in late 1913 to look like Paris street urchins.
 Contrary to linguistic clues and popular usage, Poulbot said that Rintintin was the girl doll.).
 Duncan sensed that Nanette was the more intelligent of the two puppies.

-In July 1919, Duncan sneaked the dogs aboard a ship taking him back to the US at the end of the war.
+In July 1919, Duncan snuck the dogs aboard a ship, taking him back to the US at the end of the war.
 When he got to Long Island, New York, for re-entry processing, he put his dogs in the care of a Hempstead breeder named Mrs. Leo Wanner, who trained police dogs.
 Nanette was diagnosed with pneumonia; as a replacement, the breeder gave Duncan another female German Shepherd puppy.
 Duncan travelled to California by rail with his dogs.
 While Duncan was travelling by train, Nanette died in Hempstead.
 As a memorial, Duncan named his new puppy Nanette II, but he called her Nanette.
 Duncan, Rin Tin Tin, and Nanette II settled at his home in Los Angeles.
 Rin Tin Tin was a dark sable color and had very dark eyes.
 Nanette II was much lighter in color.